 - Miss applies only to a young unmarried lady.

 - Mrs. should only be used if you know the woman has taken her husband’s last name.

-- If you are unsure about which title to use for a woman, simply ask her, “How do you prefer to be addressed- by Ms. or Mrs.?”
-I’ve never had anyone be offended by this question.
-It just shows you care!
+- If you are unsure about which title to use for a woman, ask her, “How do you prefer to be addressed- by Ms. or Mrs.?”
+I’ve never known anyone to be offended by this question.
+It just shows you care.

 - For men, using the correct adult title is simple!
 Use Mr.

 - There are other types of adult titles (sometimes referred to as an honorific).
-Use titles such as Doctor, Reverend, Senator, Officer, etc. if you are aware of the person’s honorific.
+Use titles such as Doctor, Reverend, Senator, Officer, etc., if you know the person’s honorific.

 - Teach your children the proper use of adult titles.
-Children should not casually address an adult by first name unless you (her parent) has approved of doing so.
-Of course, extended family members and very close family friends are usually an exception!
+Children should not casually address an adult by first name unless you (her parent) and the adult approve.
+Of course, extended family members and very close family friends are usually an exception.

 Everyone is impressed by a young person who shows respect by addressing their elders properly.
-You and your family will always set yourself apart by using correct titles.
-It’s just the considerate and respectful thing to do!
+You and your family will always set yourself apart by using correct titles because it shows you have prepared your children well and they are considerate and respectful.

 If you’d like more help with your family’s manners, check out this free guide I’ve written for you.
 It’s my very best advice on how to teach your children good manners, kindness, and consideration- in a fun and stress-free way.